anaraven/best-practices/slides/best-practices.md

 :::

 ## I am Andres Aravena
-+ Assistant Professor at Molecular Biology and Genomics Department
++ Assistant Professor at Molecular Biology and Genomics Department, Istanbul University
 + Mathematical Engineer, U. of Chile
-+ PhD Informatics, U Rennes 1, France
++ PhD Informatics, INRIA–U Rennes 1, France
 + PhD Mathematical Modeling, U. of Chile
 + Research in machine learning for metagenomics, and in gene expression analysis for systems biology

-## Philosophy, not tools
+## Focus on Philosophy, not Tools
 Tools will change in time.
 There will be new tools

 You probably use tools that did not exist 10 years ago